emqx/neuron-docs/en_US/getting-started/quick_start.md

 ### Step 10 Check over the data in monitoring screen

-Under the `Monitoring` menu select `Data Monitoring` to enter the data monitoring screen, as shown below.
+Click on `Data Monitoring` in the `Monitoring` menu to show the data monitoring screen, where you can find those tags created and its data value as shown below.

 ![data-monitoring](./assets/data-monitoring.png)

+To switch between data group for monitoring,

-* Select the southbound device you want to view from the drop down box, in this case, select modbus-plus-tcp-1 which has been created above.
+1. Select the southbound device you want to view from the drop down box, in this case, select modbus-tcp-1 which has been created above.
-* Click on the drop down box to select the Group you want to view under the selected southbound device, in this case, select group-1 which has been created above.
+2. Click on the drop down box to select the Group you want to view under the selected southbound device, in this case, select group-1 which has been created above.
-* When the selection is complete, the page will show the value of each Tag read under the Group.
+3. When the selection is complete, the page will show the value of each Tag read under the Group.

-::: tip
+::: notes
+If you find data value is a non-sense large number, you can adjust the byte order settings in simulator.
 The default byte order for the Modbus TCP simulator is BE 3,4,1,2
 :::

 ### Step 11 Make change to simulator data tag value